-While this may work for some businesses, large companies or companies with separate locations accessing the same files need a more interconnected system.
+While this may work for some businesses, large companies, or companies the same files from separate locations, need a more interconnected system.

-Cloud technologies make it easier to share files between computers, even if they are in separate locations.
+Cloud technologies make it easier to share files among computers, even if they are in separate locations.
 Many companies rely on cloud-based document management systems to store all company-related documents.